box/box-python-sdk-gen/docs/folders.md

 - name `Optional[str]`
   - The optional new name for this folder.
 The following restrictions to folder names apply: names containing non-printable ASCII characters, forward and backward slashes (`/`, `\`), names with trailing spaces, and names `.` and `..` are not allowed.
 Folder names must be unique within their parent folder.
 The name check is case-insensitive, so a folder named `New Folder` cannot be created in a parent folder that already contains a folder named `new folder`.
 - description `Optional[str]`
-  - The optional description of this folder
+  - The optional description of this folder.
 - sync_state `Optional[UpdateFolderByIdSyncState]`
   - Specifies whether a folder should be synced to a user's device or not.
 This is used by Box Sync (discontinued) and is not used by Box Drive.
 - can_non_owners_invite `Optional[bool]`